-The 50-mile garage sale snakes along Route 90, from Homer to Montezuma, July 30-31, this year.
-The event takes on the air of a festival with BBQs, bake sales, lemonade stands, and pop-up breakfast stops sprinkled along the way.
+The 50-mile garage sale snakes along Route 90, from Homer to Montezuma, July 29-30, this year.
+The event takes on the air of a festival with impromptu BBQs, bake sales, lemonade stands, and pop-up breakfast stops sprinkled along the way.
 The wineries, breweries, shops, and restaurants throw open their doors to weary antiquers and bargain hunters alike.
 You never know precisely what you'll find at the hundreds of garage sales along the way.

 1. Start off on the right foot.
 While you'll be doing a fair amount of driving, you'll spend an equal amount of time walking.
 Make sure to wear comfortable shoes.
 We suggest you also consider wearing (or packing) layers.
 The cool mornings quickly melt into steamy afternoons in late July.